ruuffian/cis-4398-icebreaker/README.md

 ### Installing

 Step 1: After cloning the repository, run `pip3 install -r requirements.txt` to install the project dependencies.
-Step 2: Inside .env.dev, replace YOUR_TOKEN_HERE with your applebaumian API token.
+Step 2: Inside .env.dev, replace YOUR_TOKEN_HERE with your ianapplebaum API token.
 Step 3: Rename .env.dev to .env
 Now, you're ready to convert the CIS 4398 schedule into a .ics file!